Microscopic quasifission dynamics of the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction: RESULTS AND DISCUSSION

 The reaction dynamics are further elucidated in Figure~\ref{fig:cont}, which displays the final fragment proton number $Z$ in panel (a) and neutron number $N$ in panel (b) as a function of the contact time.
 The contact time is defined as the time interval during which the minimum density in the neck region exceeds 0.03~fm$^{-3}$.
 The data reveal that the QF process occurs on a rapid timescale, with the vast majority of QF events concentrated within a contact time window of 5 to 10~zs.
 Only a small fraction of events exhibit prolonged interaction times, extending up to approximately 20~zs.
 Comparing the projectile orientations, we observe that the overall duration of the interaction is similar for both the tip and side configurations.
 However, a notable difference emerges in the nucleon exchange dynamics.
 Specifically, for a given contact time, the side orientation (orange points) consistently exhibits a larger magnitude of nucleon transfer compared to the tip orientation (blue points).
 This observation implies that the side configuration, characterized by a more compact contact geometry, facilitates a faster rate of mass equilibration.
+Together with the fragment localization discussed in Fig.~\ref{fig:polar}, this trend supports a picture in which the quasifission evolution is guided by the competing shell-favored asymmetric valleys on the compound-nuclear potential-energy surface, rather than by a monotonic drift toward full mass equilibration~\cite{mcGlynn2023,lee2024}.